-Editor's Note: This is the first in a series of three articles that focuses on medical assistant recruitment and retention.
-Later articles will reveal information about a new product due to launch in February 2022 — MA SkillsBuilder: Clinical.
+Editor's Note: This is the first in a series of three articles focused on medical assistant recruitment and retention.

 In the meantime, existing allied health professionals and medical assistants are stretched thin.
-According to AMN Healthcare’s 2021 Healthcare Trends Survey Report, burnout is a major barrier to healthcare professionals when it comes to continued engagement, retention and recruitment.
+According to AMN Healthcare's 2021 Healthcare Trends Survey Report, burnout is a significant barrier to healthcare professionals regarding continued engagement, retention, and recruitment.

 Bridging the Employment Gap

-Healthcare recruiters are coming up with innovative ways to attract, train and retain essential healthcare workers now and in the future.
+Healthcare recruiters are developing innovative ways to attract, train, and retain essential healthcare workers.
+Examples include:

 Retention rates matter!
-NHA is ready to partner with you to improve turnover rate and decrease MA job vacancies.
+NHA is ready to partner with you to address your medical assistant staffing needs.

 - Access our How to Win the Recruitment and Retention Battle for Medical Assistants webinar on-demand that specifically tackles questions employers often ask, including: